Erotemic/shitspotter/README.rst

 Major Milestones and Goals
 ==========================

+This following is the high level status of the project.

 - ☑ Dataset has enough images to train models
 - ☑ Dataset has enough annotations to train models
 - ☑ Baseline models are trained